CUBRID/cubrid-manual/en/admin/control.rst

             cm_admin adddbinfo -h 127.0.0.1 testcm testdb

-    .. option:: -p, --port
+    .. option:: -p, --port NUMBER

         Specifies the port number of a broker used when clients access a database.
-The default value: **30000** .
+The default value: **30000**.

 **Deleting database information from CM Users**